mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 “I’m trying to be open with my options.
 I want to date different guys to see what qualities I like.”

 I could tell Chris was trying to hold back from saying something.
 “I want to give you advice, but I know that it’s your life.
 But if I were in your shoes, I’d tell your family.
 Or tell at least someone you’re close to.
 This kind of life is not easy to do by yourself.
 I don’t know your parents, but at least being a parent of three kids, I’d hope your parents would still accept you.
-These feelings have been with you, no matter if your parents had a knowledge of them or not.
-They may be initially shocked to hear it, but hopefully they’ll even say something like, ‘You’re still my son,’ you know.”
+These feelings have been with you, no matter if your parents had a knowledge of them or not.”

 After some conversation, he dropped me off at my apartment.
 I didn’t feel like I vibed with him, not like I did with Kent.
 I definitely felt like Chris was in a different stage of his life.
 It was probably why people pursued others who were closer in age.
 I did get a text from Chris a couple weeks later that he was pursuing a relationship with someone else and that he wouldn’t text me again.
 I didn’t feel like I would’ve wanted to pursue a relationship with him anyway, but I didn’t think it was thoughtful of him to just block me from his life.
 Again, there weren’t many people in the gay community, and I felt like a united community was what would help bring understanding to others.